 Situated on the island of Borneo, Gunung Mulu National Park is listed as UNESCO World Heritage Site since November 2000.
 The significance of Gunung Mulu National Park is undeniable as it satisfies not just one, but all four requirements for it to be qualified as a world heritage site.

-Gunung Mulu National Park’s concentration of caves, including its geomorphic and structural characteristics, provides better understanding of the history of Mother Nature and opportunities for ecological studies.
+Gunung Mulu National Park’s concentration of caves, including its geomorphic and structural characteristics, provides a better understanding of the history of Mother Nature and opportunities for ecological studies.
 Mulu also has outstanding scenic values, ranging from jagged limestone pinnacles to humongous caves to deep gorges and hidden valleys.

-For maximum rainforest experience, one can walk on the plankwalk and observe the plants, some of which are endemic to Mulu.
+For maximum rainforest experience, one can walk on the plank walk and observe the plants, some of which are endemic to Mulu.
 Even for a novice like me, the presence of informative signage along the Botany Loop provides insights to the plants of Mulu.
 There are many different trails open for leisure walking in Mulu, the free ones being Kenyalang Loop, Paku Waterfall and Paku Valley Walk.

 After light walking in Gunung Mulu National Park, one may try Mulu Canopy Skywalk, which is suspended 20 metres above the forest floor.
-It is built among the lush treetops with a tranquil river streaming underneath so as to give an overview on the different types of trees that occupy Mulu.
+It is built among the lush treetops with a tranquil river streaming underneath so as to give an overview of the different types of trees that occupy Mulu.

-Mulu Canopy Skywalk gives panoramic view of the surrounding area in the midst of Gunung Mulu rainforest.
+Mulu Canopy Skywalk gives a panoramic view of the surrounding area in the midst of Gunung Mulu rainforest.
 It is also the best place to see Macaque monkeys, hornbills, flying lizards, squirrels, insects and a range of rainforest birds that frequent Mulu Canopy Skywalk to eat figs. The 1.5-kilometre journey to the Canopy Skywalk takes about 30 minutes from Mulu Headquarters.

 Among the famous trekking trails in Gunung Mulu National Park are the Mulu Pinnacles and the Mulu Summit.